ycpcs/cs320-spring2016/resources/index.md

 Run **DerbyDatabase.java** as an application to create the Library database from the **authors.csv** and **books.csv** files.
 It might take a few seconds for the application to create the DB - you will see it in the console.
 Afterwards, **library.db** will show up as a folder under the **CS320_Lab06** folder.
 That is where your database files are located.

-Run **SQLDemo.java** as an application to issue SQL queries to the Library DB.
+Run **SQLDemo.java** as an application so that you can issue SQL queries to the Library DB.
 If this step works - if you can issue queries and SQLDemo can locate the DB - then you have correctly updated the two files from above.

-To run the webapp, first stop **SQLDemo**, then run **CS320_Lab03->Main.java** as a Java application, followed by entering this URL in your web browser:
+To run the web application, first stop **SQLDemo**, then run **CS320_Lab03->Main.java** as a Java application, followed by entering this URL in your web browser:

 > [http://localhost:8081/lab03/login](http://localhost:8081/lab03/login)